rishabh57/LingodaTest/README.md

 ## Report Generation

-Open index.html file in the TestOutput folder after running the tests (In a browser)
+Open index.html file with a browser in the TestOutput folder after running the tests